-NOTICE IS FURTHER GIVEN that this Order shall take effect on Monday, November 16, 2020, and shall remain in effect through December 6, 2020 or until otherwise rescinded or modified by a subsequent Order.
+NOTICE IS FURTHER GIVEN that this Order shall end on March 8, 2021 unless otherwise rescinded or modified by a subsequent Order.

 ADDITIONAL ADVISORIES AND ORDERS WILL FOLLOW AS CONDITIONS WARRANT.
-SO ORDERED THIS 13th DAY OF NOVEMBER, 2020.
+SO ORDERED THIS 17th DAY OF FEBRUARY, 2021.

-Herman Shorty, Program Supervisor III
+Geraldine Ashley, Delegated Program Supervisor III